 Try to spend as long as possible in the city.
 There are just so many major attractions to visit that 3 days in Rome will pass by in a whirlwind!
 If you happen to have more time to spend here, check out some of these other Roman points of interest!

 1. Villa Borghese

-This palatial estate is home to several top things to see in Rome, including the beautiful gardens and a world-class gallery.
+This palatial estate is home to several top things to see in Rome, including the Borghese Gallery and beautiful Villa Borghese gardens and a world-class gallery.
 The most striking part of any visit to the Villa Borghese is the beautiful garden which is so extensive that is now the most popular public park in Rome!

 The park, which was designed in 1606, boasts elegant fountains, gravel walkways under the shade of cypress trees, and plenty of stunning flowers.
 This is another perfect venue for your sunset passegiata!